Persian Cat Facts – Personality, Characteristics, Quality & Traits

 Before you get a Persian kitten, what to look into

-- The best way to buy a cat is to know if you are purchasing a healthy cat from a reputable Persian breeder is by getting to know the breeder.
+- The best way to get a cat is to know if you are purchasing a healthy cat from a reputable Persian breeder is by getting to know the breeder.

 - There are many backyard breeders who force breed.
 Always look for professional breeders who have knowledge of how to breed Persian cats.